 Dr. Andujar's BIO

-Dr. Andujar’s research has been funded by the National Science Foundation (NSF), SOFWERX/DEFENSEWERX, the Florida High Tech Corridor, and Intel.
-His work has been covered in more than 600 media news outlets worldwide including the New York Times, Associated Press, Discovery Channel, the Verge, Engadget, among others.
-He is a member of ACM, IEEE Computers, and the Brain-Computer Interface Society.
+Dr. Andujar's research initiatives have been funded by several renowned organizations, including the National Science Foundation (NSF), SOFWERX/DEFENSEWERX, the Florida High Tech Corridor, and Intel.
+His groundbreaking work has been featured in more than 600 reputable media outlets worldwide, including the New York Times, Tampa Bay Times, Associated Press, U.S. News, the Verge, Engadget, among many others.
+Additionally, his research has been highlighted in a documentary produced by Discovery Channel in Canada.
+Notably, Dr. Andujar has been recognized as one of the top 10 under 40 for the 2022 list in Tampa Bay for his contributions to the community and exemplary work.

 EDUCATION